Héctor Alterio: Life and career

-Consequently, Alterio began to work in Spanish films, including A un dios desconocido (1977) and received the Best Actor award at the Donostia-San Sebastián International Film Festival, and El Nido (1980), for which received the Best Actor award from the Association of Latin Entertainment Critics in 1983.
+Consequently, Alterio began to work in Spanish films, including To an Unknown God (1977) and received the Best Actor award at the San Sebastián International Film Festival, and The Nest (1980), for which received the Best Actor award from the Association of Latin Entertainment Critics in 1983.

 After the restoration of democracy in Argentina in 1982, Alterio worked in films produced in both countries and some co-productions.

 In 2004, he received an Honorary Goya Award for his lifetime body of works.